 Now that I’m retired, I thought I would tell some stories that have been entertaining my friends for years.
 Over the last 4 decades many crazy things have happened to me while working as a county structure firefighter and a federal wildland firefighter.
 No matter what agency you work for, you get to experience what most people don’t get to see or don’t want to see.
 Many of the stories are funny but not all.
 Some of the stories include serious topics as you might imagine.
 Many of them have decent leadership lessons embedded as well.
 But my favorite stories are the funny ones.
 You might hear me laugh a bit as I tell the story.
 No matter how many times I hear myself telling the funny ones I still laugh. l really hope you enjoy listening to the stories as much as I enjoy telling them.
 If you do, let me know.
 I appreciate any feedback and suggestions to improve the stories.

-Update: Between July 1, 2019 and February 18, 2020, stories have been downloaded over 50,000 times.
+Update: Between July 1, 2019 and September 9th, 2021, stories have been downloaded almost 500,000 times.
 I really appreciate everyone’s interest and support.
 Please tell your friends to visit the site and enjoy one of our stories.
 Thanks!